 Is there concrete evidence that your products do what you’re claiming they do?

 Are the effects and benefits of your products generally accepted, or hotly disputed?

-Products like vitamin supplements are more controversial than postnatal belly wraps, but you might still wish to use claims like “may help you to get your body back after pregnancy” as opposed to “will help you…”.
+Products such as supplements are more controversial than postnatal belly wraps.
+Still, when marketing these health products, you might still prefer to be cautious and use claims like “may help you to get your body back after pregnancy” as opposed to “will help you…”.

 Even arguing that a powdered form of a superfruit has six times more vitamin C than an orange can be misleading without proper mention of measurement (ie per 200 grams, or per fruit?) or RDI (recommended daily intake).
 When it comes to credibility and marketing health products, the devil is in the detail.

 Tip: re-read your product marketing health content with a sceptic’s hat on.
 Look for holes in the copy or things that could be misconstrued.

 Look for the sustainability in marketing health products

 Look at your operations and your health products’ packaging and wastage.